mdroste/stata-pylearn/README.md

 Installing pylearn is very simple.

 1. First, install the Stata code and documentation.
 You can run the following Stata command to install everything directly from this GitHub repository:
 ```stata
 net install pylearn, from(https://raw.githubusercontent.com/mdroste/stata-pylearn/master/src/) replace
 ```

-2. Install Python if you haven't already, and check to make sure Stata can see it with the following Stata command:

-3. Make sure that you have the required Python prerequisites installed by running the included Stata program:
+2. Install Python, if you haven't already.
+Make sure that you have the required Python prerequisites installed by running the included Stata program:
 ```stata
 pylearn, setup
 ```